ros2/ros2_documentation/source/Installation/Foxy/macOS-Development-Setup.rst

 Troubleshooting
 ---------------

-Troubleshooting techniques can be found :ref:`here <osx-troubleshooting>`.
+Troubleshooting techniques can be found :ref:`here <macOS-troubleshooting>`.

 Uninstall
 ---------